List of The Mummy franchise characters: David Daniels

-David Daniels (Corey Johnson) is also an American cowboy though less overtly so than Henderson.
-He is one of the treasure hunters that makes his way to the City of the Dead, looking for treasure.
-He uses two M1917 revolvers akimbo-style, and has a habit of wearing his coat only halfway.
-Daniels was present when the chest containing the Book of the Dead was opened, and because of this was a victim of the curse that sealed it.
-He escaped Hamunaptra with the others to Cairo, and was the last of the American party to survive until, during the escape from the mind-controlled Cairo citizens, Daniels is jerked out of the back of the car and is trapped by the citizens.
-They part and Imhotep walks toward Daniels.
-Daniels attempts to persuade Imhotep to spare him by giving him the jar he had stolen from the chest, but Imhotep, furious, drains Daniels' body fluids while he screams off screen.
-In the novel written by Max Allan Collins, it is said that Daniels thought he might be spared after Imhotep smiled as he produced the jar to him, but the scene of Daniels' death in the novel is when a blood curdling scream echoes.

-He held the canopic jar with the jackal head.
+David Daniels (portrayed by Corey Johnson) is a treasure hunter who participated in the expedition that uncovered Imhotep's body.
+After Imhotep is freed, Henderson escapes to Cairo, where he attempts to persuade Imhotep to spare him by giving him the jar he had stolen.
+Imhotep, furious, kills Daniels by draining his body fluids.

 The Mummy Returns

 Baltus Hafez

-Baltus Hafez (Alun Armstrong) was originally a curator in the British Museum, in charge of ancient Egyptian artifacts and antiquities when he was corrupted by the lure of power that was said to be obtained from defeating the Scorpion King, and for that he was the leader of a cult dedicated to defeating the Scorpion King by calling forth the High Priest Imhotep from death and assisting him in his wicked ways.
-After Alex unknowingly wore the Scorpion King's bracelet, Hafez abducted him and took him alongside the cult to the oasis where the Scorpion King lay dormant, also taking the opportunity to snatch the bracelet after Rick narrowly got Alex unto shade to remove it (as being exposed to the morning rays of the sun would have proven fatal while still wearing it).
-His hand, however, ended up consumed to ensure the Scorpion King's revival, with his ultimately being killed by the revived Scorpion King by being ripped to shreds, as Imhotep coldly allowed him to die.
+Baltus Hafez (portrayed by Alun Armstrong) is a curator in the British Museum in charge of ancient Egyptian artifacts and antiquities.
+He was corrupted by the lure of power that was said to be obtained from defeating the Scorpion King, and for that he was the leader of a cult dedicated to defeating the Scorpion King by calling forth the High Priest Imhotep from death and assisting him in his wicked ways.
+After Alex unknowingly dons the Scorpion King's bracelet, Hafez abducts him and took him alongside the cult to the oasis where the Scorpion King lay dormant, also taking the opportunity to snatch the bracelet after Rick narrowly got Alex unto shade to remove it.
+Hafez loses his hand in the ritual that resurrects the Scorpion King and is killed by the Scorpion King shortly afterward.

 Lock-Nah

-Lock-Nah (Adewale Akinnuoye-Agbaje) was the bodyguard of Meela Nais and chief enforcer of the Cult of Imhotep led by Baltus Hafez, who would work with the cult to obtain power before finally meeting his end at the hands of Ardeth Bay.
+Lock-Nah (portrayed by Adewale Akinnuoye-Agbaje) is the bodyguard of Meela Nais and chief enforcer of the Cult of Imhotep led by Baltus Hafez, who would work with the cult to obtain power.
+Loch-Nah is later killed by Ardeth Bay.

 Meela Nais

-Meela Nais (Patricia Velasquez) was the reincarnation of Anck-Su-Namun, a concubine of the Pharaoh Seti I, that joined a cult whose intent was to see that the High Priest of Osiris Imhotep be resurrected and conquer the Earth.
+Meela Nais (portrayed by Patricia Velasquez) is the reincarnation of Anck-Su-Namun, a concubine of the Pharaoh Seti I, that joined a cult whose intent was to see that the High Priest of Osiris Imhotep be resurrected and conquer the Earth.
 She willingly allows her ancestor's spirit to inhabit her body to reunite with Imhotep.